Comparison

 NFT AMMs like Sudoswap and NFTX brought DeFi-style liquidity to the NFT market by creating pools where NFTs can be swapped against bonding curves.
 This innovation solved the problem of instant liquidity for collection-floor-level trades.
 However, it introduced a fundamental tradeoff: to create fungible liquidity, AMMs must treat NFTs within a collection as interchangeable -- erasing the uniqueness that gives individual NFTs their value.

 SWAPS takes a fundamentally different approach.
-Rather than pooling assets and treating them as interchangeable, SWAPS preserves the unique identity of every item and discovers coordinated trades based on actual participant preferences.
+Rather than pooling assets and treating them as interchangeable, SWAPS preserves the unique identity of every item and surfaces trades based on what collectors actually want.
 No liquidity pools, no bonding curves, no capital lockup, and no assumption of interchangeability.

 An NFT AMM creates liquidity by pooling NFTs from a collection alongside ETH or another fungible token.
 Liquidity providers deposit their NFTs and receive pool tokens in return.
 Traders can then swap ETH for a random NFT from the pool (or vice versa) along a bonding curve that adjusts price based on pool composition.
 This provides instant liquidity but only for floor-level trades where the buyer does not care which specific NFT they receive.

 SWAPS does not pool assets at all.
-Instead, it builds a preference network from individual user inventories and want-lists, then finds coordinated trades where every participant receives a specific item they want.
-This preserves item-level preferences, eliminates the need for locked capital, and discovers trades that are invisible to pool-based mechanisms.
+Instead, it uses individual user inventories and want-lists to surface trades where each user receives a specific item they want.
+This preserves item-level preference, eliminates the need for locked capital, and discovers trades that are invisible to pool-based systems.

 Impermanent Loss and Capital Risk